 (1) for diesel engines, at least three vehicles tested exceed the three-bin moving average window (3B-MAW) in-use threshold for the same bin and pollutant.

-(2) for diesel engines, the arithmetic mean of the Sum-Over-Sum emissions defined in “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel Engines and Vehicles” §86.1370.B.6.6, calculated across the 10 tested vehicles for each individual pollutant and bin, exceed the in-use threshold.
+(2) for diesel engines, the arithmetic mean of the Sum-Over-Sum emissions defined in “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel Engines and Vehicles” 40 CFR section 86.1370.B.6.6, calculated across the 10 tested vehicles for each individual pollutant and bin, exceed the in-use threshold.

 (3) for Otto-cycle engines, at least three vehicles tested exceed the moving average window (MAW) in-use threshold for the same pollutant.

-(4) for Otto-cycle engines, the arithmetic mean of the Sum-Over-Sum emissions defined in “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Otto-Cycle Engines and Vehicles” §86.1370.B.1.4 and §86.1370.B.1.5 (if applicable), calculated across the 10 test vehicles for each individual pollutant, exceed the in-use threshold.
+(4) for Otto-cycle engines, the arithmetic mean of the Sum-Over-Sum emissions defined in “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Otto-Cycle Engines and Vehicles” 40 CFR section 86.1370.B.1.4 and section 86.1370.B.1.5 (if applicable), calculated across the 10 test vehicles for each individual pollutant, exceed the in-use threshold.

+(d) For purposes of determining compliance with the test procedures in Title 13, California Code of Regulations, section 2139, a medium-duty vehicle test group is considered a failure if any of the following conditions occur:

+(1) for medium-duty vehicles that use a diesel engine, at least three vehicles tested exceed the three-bin moving average window (3B-MAW) in-use threshold for the same bin and pollutant.

+(2) for medium-duty vehicles that use a diesel engine, the arithmetic mean of the Sum-Over-Sum emissions as defined in Part I, Subpart I, Section 4 of the “California 2026 and Subsequent Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles,” incorporated by reference in section 1961.4, calculated across the 10 tested vehicles for each individual pollutant and bin, exceed the in-use threshold.

+(3) for medium-duty vehicles that use an Otto-cycle engine, at least three vehicles tested exceed the moving average window (MAW) in-use threshold for the same pollutant.

+(4) for medium-duty vehicles that use an Otto-cycle engine, the arithmetic mean of the Sum-Over-Sum emissions as defined in Part I, Subpart I, Section 4 of the “California 2026 and Subsequent Model Year Criteria Pollutant Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles,” incorporated by reference in section 1961.4, calculated across the 10 tested vehicles for each individual pollutant, exceed the in-use threshold.

 Note: Authority cited: Sections 38501, 38505, 38510, 38560, 39600, 39601, 43013, 43018 and 43105, Health and Safety Code.
 Reference: Sections 38501, 38505, 38510, 38560, 43000, 43009.5, 43013, 43018, 43101, 43104, 43105, 43106, 43107, 43204-43205.5 and 43211-43213, Health and Safety Code.